Oru Mexican Aparatha: Plot

 Meanwhile, Paul tells Anu that he loves her, and she tells him, as a joke, that she loves him back.
 Paul falls under the illusion that it's real love and not friendship.
-In a local Kalolsavam, Roopesh and his party select the students who are taking part, but they reject a girl who wants to take part in 4 activities.
-Seeing this, Subhash decides to sign the girl up for the kalotsavam without the others knowing.
+In a local Kalolsavam, Roopesh and his party select the students who are taking part, but they reject a girl who wants to participate in four activities.
+Seeing this, Subhash decides to sign the girl up for the Kalotsavam without the others knowing.
+The girl wins but Roopesh cunningly makes the girl join his group and takes all the credit.

 Cast

-Differences from History
+Differences from history

-In real life, Jino John, a Kerala Students Union (KSU, which is shown to be KSQ in the film) representative, won against the left-aligned Students' Federation of India (SFI, depicted as SFY in film) candidate in the Maharajas College union elections on 1 October 2010.
+In real life, Jino John, a Kerala Students Union (KSU, which is shown to be KSQ in the film) representative, won against the left-aligned Students' Federation of India (SFI, depicted as SFY in the film) candidate in the Maharajas College union elections on 1 October 2010.
 It was after almost 30 years that a KSU leader became the chairman of Maharajas College.
 Jino also acted in the movie as a KSQ activist.
-Indian diplomat Venu Rajamony was the last person who was elected as the Chairman from the panel of KSU during 1980-81.
+Indian diplomat, Venu Rajamony, was the last person who was elected as the chairman from the panel of KSU during 1980–81.
 Many criticised it as a rewriting of very recent history in favour of left-wing politics using the convenience of cinematic liberty.
-Even though the convention of creating martyrs by the leftist politicians for political gains is shown in the film, it was twisted to be the plan of a wicked member of the party in the climax, again in favour of leftist agenda.

-A leftist leader named Kochaniyan is shown to be studying at the same college at Ernakulam in the flashback of the film.
-But the real Kochaniyan was a student of Sri C. Achutha Menon Government College, Thrissur, and he was member of SFI Thrissur district committee and also the college Union General secretary and he killed by KSU activist in calicut university art fest.
+A leftist leader named Kochaniyan is shown to be studying at the same college in Ernakulam in the flashback of the film.
+The character he was based on was a real person by the name of R. K. Kochaniyan, who was a student of Sri C. Achutha Menon Government College, Thrissur, and a member of SFI Thrissur District Committee.
+He was also the College Union General Secretary and was killed by a KSU activists at Calicut University Art Fest in the year 1992.